yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-013_Name_Field_Empty_Validation.md

 ## 🧪 Test Steps
 1. Open Add New Address form
-2. Enter a valid country name (e.g., "Brazil")
+2. Enter a valid country name
 3. Leave "Name" field empty
 4. Fill all other required fields
 5. Click on "Submit"